openrisc/tutorials/images.md

 for verilog IP cores starting in the current directory.
 The `fusesoc core-info` command checks if our `mor1kx-generic` SoC is available as expected.

-To compile to verilog SoC and run it we use:
+To compile and run the verilog SoC we use:

 ```bash
 fusesoc run --target mor1kx_tb mor1kx-generic --elf_load ../hello